Great News: Maryland Poised to Ban Fox, Coyote, and Raccoon Killing Contests

 The success of legislation to ban wild animal killing contests shows that more Americans value the lives of our animal neighbors.
 However, we still have work to do since these horrific contests are held without restrictions in nearly 43 states.

-If you live in Oregon, please take action on our alert to ban wild animal killing contests in your state.
 For those who reside in another state where wildlife contests still occur, please contact us to join our efforts or to request help.